 Puerto Rico was affected by heavy rainfall and a hurricane, resulting in severe floods and landslides.
-As the recovery needs in Puerto Rico increase with each disaster, the demand of a coordinated approach between agencies and local governments is necessary to allocate resources better to meet the necessities of the communities.
+As the recovery needs in Puerto Rico increase with each disaster, the demand of a coordinated approach between agencies and local governments is necessary to better allocate resources to meet the necessities of the communities.
 The persistence of these challenges caused by nature mandates a collective response, emphasizing the importance of investing in resilient infrastructure and strategic risk management.
-The identified areas require immediate attention to address current issues and fortify against future natural disasters.
+The identified areas require immediate attention, not only to address current issues but to fortify against future natural disasters.
 As Puerto Rico confronts these critical infrastructure challenges, it becomes paramount to prioritize the safety and accessibility of the communities, ensuring a more resilient future for all.